Girls in the Classroom

 While Senior Mackenzie Rathburn didn’t feel that her classroom experience has been different than the boys in her classes, she did explain that it feels like girls are “held to higher expectations.”

 Students also elaborated on how society in general influences teachers and peers actions in the classroom.
 Much of the treatment that girls found discriminatory is subconscious, stemming from deeper issues within society.
-One student noted quotes hanging on the walls in one of her classrooms.
-Out of thirty-two quotes, only two come from female figures.
-The student agreed that the teacher “found really great quotes,” but found it demoralizing “to see quotes that are supposed to be really inspiring and to have only 1/16 be from women.”
+Chloe* noted quotes hanging on the walls in one of her classrooms.
+Out of thirty-two quotes, only two came from female figures.
+Chloe agreed that the teacher “found really great quotes,” but found it demoralizing “to see quotes that are supposed to be really inspiring and to have only 1/16 be from women.”
+I’ve often been favored positively because some teachers, on the basis of typical stereotypes, assume girls may or may not be smarter than boys. — Survey respondent

 Similarly, a few girls spoke of a teacher who calls male students by their names but calls female students things like “sweetie” or “darling,” making the girls feel uncomfortable.
 Likely, the teacher is not intentionally referring to the girls in demeaning way; this tendency is common, extending beyond one teacher.
 In the wider world, too, any similar pet names for boys or men are used much less frequently.